-Port Jackson Shark Heterodontus portusjacksoni Port Jackson sharks are found on reefs across southern Australia.
-They are usually seen when less than 1 m long but can grow to 1.65 m.
+Port Jackson shark Heterodontus portusjacksoni Port Jackson sharks are found on reefs across southern Australia.
+They are usually seen when less than one metre long but can grow to 1.65 metres.
 Port Jackson sharks rest in caves and under ledges during the day and search for food at night.
 Main food items include sea urchins, crabs, molluscs and small fishes.
 These sharks migrate regularly and aggregate for breeding.
-Females produce brown spiral egg cases which they screw into rock crevices with their mouths.
-The egg cases are sometimes washed up on beaches or in rock pools.
-PHOTO: © M. Norman, Museum Victoria CC-BY 3.0
+Females produce brown spiral egg cases which can become lodged in rock crevices.
+The egg cases are sometimes washed up on beaches or in rock pools. © M. Norman, Museum Victoria CC-BY 3.0

-Cobbler Wobbegong / Cobbler Carpetshark Sutorectus tentaculatus Smallest of the three wobbegong species in South Australia, the Cobbler Wobbegong grows to less than 1 m long.
+Cobbler wobbegong / cobbler carpetshark Sutorectus tentaculatus Smallest of the three wobbegong species in South Australia, the cobbler wobbegong grows to less than one metre long.
 It is sometimes seen laying in seagrass in shallow waters but is also found near coastal rocky reefs.
-This wobbegong appears to be more common in Western Australia than in South Australia.

-PHOTO 1: © C. Hall, MLSSA CC BY-NC-SA PHOTO 2: © CSIRO National Fish Centre
+This wobbegong appears to be more common in Western Australia than in South Australia. © C. Hall, MLSSA CC BY-NC-SA © CSIRO National Fish Centre

-Southern Eagle Ray Myliobatis tenuicaudatus

-A wide ray which grows to 1.6 m across.
+Southern eagle ray Myliobatis tenuicaudatus A wide ray which grows to 1.6 metres across.
 The body has a pattern of greyish-blue blotches on a darker greenish-brown surface.
 This ray is found near reefs and in seagrass beds, also under jetties and on bare sand in shallow water.
 Eagle rays have flat plate-like teeth for crushing crabs and shells.
-Female Eagle Rays produce about six pups at a time during summer.
+Female eagle rays produce about six pups at a time during summer.

-PHOTO: © H. Crawford, CC BY Attribution

-Southern Fiddler Ray / Banjo Ray Trygonorrhina dumerilii A light yellowish-brown ray with brown and white lines across the body.
-Southern Fiddler Ray grows to about 1.5 m.
-This ray is found on shallow sandy bottoms, in and near seagrasses and near reefs.
-It is also often seen near jetties.
+Southern fiddler ray / banjo ray Trygonorrhina dumerilii A light yellowish-brown ray with brown and white lines across the body.
+Southern fiddler rays grow to about 1.5 metres.
+This ray is found on shallow sandy bottoms, in and near seagrasses and near reefs and jetties.
 Juveniles feed on small prawns and shrimps, and adults eat crabs, small fishes and worms.
-Females produce around six pups at a time in autumn.
-Photo: © M. Norman, Museum Victoria CC BY Attribution
+Females produce around six pups at a time in autumn. © M. Norman, Museum Victoria CC BY Attribution

+Smooth stingray Bathytoshia brevicaudata

-Smooth Stingray Dasyatis brevicaudata The Smooth Stingray is found around Australia, New Zealand, South Africa and associated islands.
-This large stingray grows up to 4 m long including the tail and 2 m wide, but is usually seen at smaller sizes.
+The smooth stingray is found around Australia, New Zealand, South Africa and associated islands.
+This large stingray grows up to four metres long including the tail and two metres wide, but is usually seen at smaller sizes.
 It lives in various habitats including sandy bottoms in bays and estuaries, jetty areas, and near coastal reefs.
-Smooth Stingrays eat shells (including abalone), crabs, lobsters, squid and small fishes.
+Smooth stingrays eat shells (including abalone), crabs, lobsters, squid and small fishes.
 Females produce two to six pups at a time.

-Photo: © Alpha @ Wikimedia Commons CC BY-SA 2.0
+© Alpha @ Wikimedia Commons CC BY-SA 2.0